 The memories of the moans in the black.

 You wake each day with fresh finger traces,

 Different; distant.
 Slowly, you are time-changed –

 A concertina of hands holding you.

 But not mine.
-Meanwhile I stitch the remnants
+Now I just stitch the remnants

-Of what is left in the depths of my dreams;
+Of what is left in the dark of my dreams,

 Wearing your aftershocks as a pendent,